Bellerophon-class battleship: Background and description

 The Bellerophon-class ships had an overall length of 526 ft, a beam of 82 ft 6 in, and a normal draught of 27 ft.
 They displaced 18596 LT at normal load and 22211–22540 LT at deep load.
 Their crews numbered about 680 officers and ratings upon completion and 840 in 1914.

-The Bellerophons were powered by two sets of Parsons direct-drive steam turbines, each of which was housed in a separate engine room.
+The Bellerophons were powered by two sets of Parsons steam turbines, each of which was housed in a separate engine room.
 The outer propeller shafts were coupled to the high-pressure turbines and these exhausted into low-pressure turbines which drove the inner shafts.
 Separate cruising turbines were provided for each shaft.
 The turbines used steam from eighteen water-tube boilers at a working pressure of 235 psi.
 They were rated at 23000 shp and were intended to give the ships a maximum speed of 21 kn.
 Refinements to the hull shape allowed the larger Bellerophon class to match Dreadnoughts speed despite the same horsepower rating.
 During their sea trials, the ships handily exceeded their designed speed and horsepower.
 To save weight, they carried slightly less fuel than Dreadnought: 2648 LT of coal and an additional 840 LT of fuel oil that was sprayed on the coal to increase its burn rate.
 This gave them a range of 5720 nmi at a cruising speed of 10 kn.